 - 2 Nobel Laureates*

 - 8 Members of the National Academy of Sciences

 - 8 Fellows of the American Academy of Arts and Sciences

 * includes Nobel Prize recipient Hans Dehmelt, who died in 2017

-The Physics Education Group has been involved for decades in programs to help pre-service and in-service physics teachers understand physics and how to help students deal with the concepts.
-Programs are offered during the academic year and the summer.
+For many years the Physics Education Group in the Department of Physics has offered programs for pre-service and in-service physics teachers to improve their understanding of physics and master effective strategies for helping students learn fundamental physics concepts.
+Programs are offered both during the academic year, and during the summer.